OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 app.use(helmet.noSniff());
 ```

 - **Content-Security-Policy:** Content Security Policy is developed to reduce the risk of attacks like XSS and Clickjacking.
 Basically, it allows content from a whitelist you decide.
-Other contents from different sources are not accepted if Content-Security-Policy headers are set correctly.
+Other content from different sources is not accepted if Content-Security-Policy headers are set correctly.
 It has several directives each of which prohibits loading specific type of a content.
 These are `connect-src`, `font-src`, `frame-src`, `img-src`, `media-src`, `object-src`, `script-src`, `style-src` and `default-src`.
 These can be assigned to self, none, unsafe-inline or unsafe-eval.
 You can implement these settings in your application as follows:

 ```JavaScript
 const csp = require('helmet-csp')